Everything you need to know about hard forks, soft forks, free fork money and fork scams.

 How to prepare for a fork

-Forks happen too frequently to prepare for all of them, but fortunately you don’t need to.
-In order to be successful, a fork depends on having a decent proportion of users come aboard right away.
+Forks happen too frequently to prepare for all of them, but fortunately, you don’t need to.
+To be successful, a fork depends on having a decent proportion of users come aboard right away.

 This means there’s usually a good amount of publicity around legitimate forks, and their due dates are typically specified well in advance.

 You only need to make sure you’re positioned to get any free money that might be on the way and decide for yourself whether the forked coin has a future.

 - Make sure you’ve moved your to-be-forked coins into a private wallet or checked whether your exchange has promised to support the new coin by awarding users their airdrop.

 - Check that your chosen wallet can support the coin.
 Reputable forks should publicly publish their source code well ahead of time.
 This lets wallet developers make sure they can accommodate it, and that it’s safe to let in.

 - Decide whether the forked coin is going to be more like an American dollar or more like a Zimbabwean dollar.
 Exchanges will often pre-sell fork coin futures for people who want to buy a new coin ahead of release.
 If you have faith in the new coin, this can be a way to get it for cheap.